springlie/cecho/README.md

 ## Install ##

-Before use `cecho`, simply source it in your .bashrc or .zshrc, or any shell script wanted to colorize like this: `source /path/to/cecho.sh`
+Before use `cecho`, simply source it in your .zshrc, or any shell script wanted to colorize like this: `source /path/to/cecho.sh`

 ## Usage ##